shrihari-prakash/liquid/README.md

 ### Login:

-1. To login, visit `/login` and enter your credentials.
+1. To login, visit `/login?redirect={{your_target_uri}}` and enter your credentials.
+Note that the value of redirect parameter must be one of the urls configured in in Setup(2)
-2. If the credentials are correct, the application redirects to your client's reditect URI (Configured in Setup(2)) with the state and authorization code.
+2. If the credentials are correct, the application redirects the control to the url specified in `redirect` parameter with the state and authorization code.
 3. In your application logic, you can use this code in exchange for an access and refresh token using the `authorization_code` grant.